nextpyp/prismpyp/docs/eval3d.md

 Here, you can manually inspect micrographs within clusters, identify distinct regions (e.g., vitreous vs. crystalline ice), and export high-quality subsets for further analysis.

+!!! tip

-> Use this step to interpret learned representations and select data subsets for refinement or reconstruction.
+    Use this step to interpret learned representations and select data subsets for refinement or reconstruction.

 ## 1. Visualize Precomputed Embeddings